step41/springmailer/README.md

 ## To Do

 Given the restricted timeline requirements of this project, I didn't have time to accomplish all that I would have liked.
 The project, as a whole, meets and exceeds all of the requirements listed in the challenge below.
 Additional time, however, would mean adding JavaDoc-style comments to all of the files.
 It also would have meant more extensive testing to ensure the application is as stable and secure as possible.
 Because I was completely new to Spring Boot, it would have meant more time researching best practices for structure, performance and security.
-Essentially, more time generall means a more highly-polished application that meets the high standards I've come to expect, both from a developer and user perspective.
+Essentially, more time generally means a more highly-polished application that meets the high standards I've come to expect, both from a developer and user perspective.

 ## History